The tissue viability team offers treatment for complex wound management:

 Carers UK - help and advice for carers

-All referrals should be made using the HRCH referral form through the Single Point of Access service for Hounslow.
+All referrals should be made using the HCH referral form through the Single Point of Access service for Hounslow.

 SPA referral form